 - GPS Sounders

-Now you can get real-time graphical weather data without the need of a separate PC interface.
+Now you can get real-time graphical weather data without the need for a separate PC interface.
 This means that you can avoid rough waters and re-route when necessary.

 Sonar data is provided through a black-box sounder and is compatible with new marine radar for a multi-dimensional look at your course.